wp-plugins/genesis-simple-share/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fixes potential error where only first post in archive will show share buttons

 = 1.0 =
 * Initial WordPress.org release

 == Upgrade Notice ==

+= 1.0.1 =
+* Fixes potential error where only first post in archive will show share buttons

 = 1.0 =
 Plugin was added to the WordPress.org repo.
 Users should update to ensure they have the latest code.